 Eating Out

-Few places on earth are as compactly cosmopolitan as Dubai, and that translates into an astonishingly varied food scene for diners.
-Visitors can find everything from shawarma joints serving delicious kebabs for under US$1, to seven-course tasting menus prepared by Michelin-starred chefs.
-Seafood is typically good value and the sushi frequently excellent.
+Few places on earth are as compactly cosmopolitan as Dubai, and that translates into an astonishingly varied food scene.
+Visitors can find everything from street-side shawarma establishments offering delicious kebabs for under US$1, to seven-course tasting menus crafted by Michelin-starred chefs.
+Seafood is typically good value, and sushi is often excellent.

 Shopping

 Dubai's shopping malls have become iconic destinations.
-Visitors are greeted by hundreds of designer fashion brands, as well as everything from ski slopes to aquariums.
-Dubai Mall, the largest shopping mall in the world, houses over 1,200 shops selling luxury items and high-end fashion.
-The Mall of the Emirates is a shopping resort, offering visitors a mix of international brands and independent designers alongside a ski slope and a collection of top restaurants.
-New additions to the shopping circuit such as the Italian-themed Outlet Village are also starting to make their mark.
+Visitors are greeted by hundreds of designer fashion brands, along with attractions such as ski slopes, aquariums and cinemas.
+Dubai Mall, the largest shopping mall in the world, features over 1,200 shops, selling everything from luxury items to high-end fashion.
+The Mall of the Emirates offers a mix of international brands and independent designers, alongside a ski slope and a range of top restaurants.
+Newer additions such as the Italian-themed Outlet Village are also gaining popularity.

 Nightlife